csiro-robotics/shc_tutorials/shc_create_workspace_prebuilt_image.md

 sudo apt-get install python-catkin-tools
 ```

-5.3 Clone the Hexapod package to the src folder in your workspace.
-Alternatively, use a custom package for your hexapod
+5.3 Clone the legged robot package to the src folder in your workspace.
+Alternatively, use a custom package for your legged robot

 ```bash
 git clone https://github.com/csiro-robotics/frankenX_syropod.git